DickiAndriyadi/delos/README.md

 # Instruction

-1. How to prepare the environment, e.g. Go version, the virtual environment necessary (Docker/Vagrant), etc.
+`1.
+How to prepare the environment, e.g. Go version, the virtual environment necessary (Docker/Vagrant), etc.`

 - Go Version : go version go1.18 windows/amd64
 - Docker Dekstop Version : docker dekstop 4.8.1

-2. How to run the storage system, e.g. docker-compose -f docker-storage.yaml up -d
+`2.
+How to run the storage system, e.g. docker-compose -f docker-storage.yaml up -d`

-- docker-compose up -d (if you want to run it via docker)
+- ``docker-compose up`` -d (if you want to run it via docker)

-3. How to run the application, e.g. go run main.go or make run
+`3.
+How to run the application, e.g. go run main.go or make run`

 - go run main.go (if you want to run it in local -> using port 8080)

-4. Addresses of the API, e.g. localhost:8080/v1/farm, localhost:8080/v1/pond
+`4.
+Addresses of the API, e.g. localhost:8080/v1/farm, localhost:8080/v1/pond`

 - Create Farm (localhost:8080/v1/farms - POST)
 ```json